geographiliac/University-of-Buffalo/Labs/Graduated-Points/Graduated-Points.md

 ## Uploading and editing datasets to Mapbox

-You can use the Mapbox Studio [dataset editor](https://studio.mapbox.com/datasets/) to import, create, and edit point, line, and polygon features and their properties.
+You can use the Mapbox Studio [dataset editor](https://studio.mapbox.com/datasets/) to import, e, and edit point, line, and polygon features and their properties.
 A collection of these features in Mapbox is called a [dataset](https://docs.mapbox.com/help/glossary/dataset/).
 Datasets can either be downloaded as GeoJSON or exported to tilesets for use in Mapbox styles (see the [Introduction](https://docs.mapbox.com/studio-manual/overview/) section for more information).

 ## [What is a dataset?](https://docs.mapbox.com/studio-manual/reference/datasets/#what-is-a-dataset)